-We realize creating a press kit takes time – especially if you’re a small shop – but the returns are well worth it.
-That’s why the commandment is “Thou Shalt Have A Media Kit.”
-The next level up is “Thou Shalt Always Have an Up-to-Date Media Kit.”
-We aren’t there yet… let’s just work on the basics.
+We realize creating a media kit takes time – especially if you’re a small shop – but the returns are well worth it.
+Let’s start with the basics.

 Your media kit should be simple and easy for the press to read, use and capture a story.
 A few things to consider: